 In other words, the risk from the way the question was framed—how happy is your marriage? – is that the answer to the question will be “not very happy at all,” and then, what then?

-If the quiz tells you there’s lots of problems in your marriage, and lots that your spouse does that you don’t like, hopefully you’ll be motivated to seek professional help.
 The danger is that instead of seeking help you will just feel trapped, become at risk for making the relationship even worse with criticizing and complaining, or give up altogether on the partnership.

 A potentially more helpful question might be How Good Are You as a Partner or Spouse?
 That question would give you data about factors that you can control.
 If you are not as good as you might be at the role of partner/spouse, then you can decide to learn the requisite skills, just as if you were hired for a job and were not yet succeeding, you hopefully would find a place to learn the additional skills you need for job success.

 Phrasing the question as how good you are as a partner or spouse has an additional benefit.
 It would be less likely to inadvertently set you up to try to change your partner, a doomed strategy which would probably make your relationship even less happy.
 Your job is to focus on what you can do better, not to fix your partner.